Page Updated on February 22, 2023

 - Make sure you include any experience on your website that in some way relates to your expertise on your ‘About Me’ page on your website.

-- Also start really making yourself known on at least one social media platform, i.e. start using LinkedIn, Facebook and find some clients based on existing contacts.
+- Also start really making yourself known on at least one social media platform, i.e. start using LinkedIn, and Facebook and find some clients based on existing contacts.
 LinkedIn can be very good for business networking.

 - Consider also using tools such as meetup.com to offer group workshops (on the back of which you can often find one-to-one clients)

 - Reach out to potential clients both online and offline.
-You might even want to start offering free taster workshops to start off with.
+You might even want to start offering free taster workshops to start off.
 By offering free taster (sample) workshops of your longer 1 or 2-day workshops and private 1-to-1 coaching, you can often find your first one or two clients this way.
 These first couple of clients will also help you develop confidence and experience, and tweak your service/s.

 As a teacher, you will have some core skills that are also essential in the area of human resources.
 Are you good at the following: